clevelandmusicco/HothouseExamples/README.md

 make program
 ```

+> [!TIP]
-The `create_new_proj.py` script copies a template project while replacing some string tokens along the way.
+> The `create_new_proj.py` script copies a template project while replacing some string tokens along the way.
 The template project is in `resources/_template'` and can be modified / extended to your liking.

 ### VS Code